chancy23/bamazon/README.md

 ### Video Demo
 You can view the screenshots for each user's roles and all possible use cases, or view a [video demo](https://drive.google.com/file/d/1uiu-oVU9oDjVr7u53-FOVRZtT6Dvj1l_/view?usp=sharing) of all 3 flows (no errors).

+### Database and Schema
 The information for this app is stored in a MySQL Database with 2 tables (products and departments).
 To initialize the DB please see the bamazonSchema.sql file.
 [Click for database schema and seed data](bamazonSchema.sql)

 ### Customer Functionality